leaflabs/libmaple/docs/source/gpio.rst

 peripheral type.
 The "STM32" column refers to the port and number that the header is connected to on the microcontroller.
 The "5V?" column documents whether or not the pin is 5 volt tolerant (see above).

+..
+TODO silkscreen pictures which let you know what each abbreviation
+.. means, with links to the relevant documentation.

 .. csv-table::
    :header: "Pin", "STM32", ":ref:`ADC <adc>`", ":ref:`Timer <timers>`", ":ref:`I2C <i2c>`", ":ref:`UART <usart>`", ":ref:`SPI <spi>`", "5v?"